gutow/Algebra_with_Sympy/ReadMe.md

 ![screenshot of simple example](https://gutow.github.io/Algebra_with_Sympy/resources/simple_example.png)

-Once the algebra is complete it is possible to substitute numbers with units into the solved equation to calculate a numerical solution with proper units.
+The last cell illustrates how it is possible to substitute numbers with units into the solved equation to calculate a numerical solution with proper units.

 In IPython environments (IPython and Jupyter) there is also a shorthand syntax for entering equations provided through the IPython preparser.
 An equation can be specified as `eq1 =@ a/b = c/d`.

+![screenshot of short syntax](https://gutow.github.io/Algebra_with_Sympy/resources/short_syntax.png)

-If no Python name is specified for the equation (`eq1` left out in the previous example), the equation will still be defined, but will not be easily accessible for further computation.
+If no Python name is
+specified for the equation (no `eq_name` to the left of `=@`), the equation will still be defined, but will not be easily accessible for further computation.
 The `=@` symbol combination was chosen to avoid conflicts with reserved python  symbols while minimizing impacts on syntax highlighting and autoformatting.
-A screenshot of an example in Jupyter is shown immediately below:

-![screenshot of short syntax](https://gutow.github.io/Algebra_with_Sympy/resources/short_syntax.png)

 [More examples of the capabilities of Algebra with Sympy are here](https://gutow.github.io/Algebra_with_Sympy/Demonstration%20of%20equation%20class.html).